 How do you store this hot honey barbecue sauce recipe?

 You need to be sure that you're storing this in an airtight container in the fridge.
-As long as you keep it cool, it should last 5-7 days.
-Since it doesn't have any added preservatives, it's not going to have as long of a shelf life as sauces that you'd buy at the store.
+I like to use a mason jar with a lid.
+As long as you keep it cool in the refrigerator, it should last at least 5-7 days.
+We've had it last up to a month.
+Since it doesn't have any added preservatives, it's not going to have as long of a shelf life as store-bought sauces from the grocery store.
 It's not meant to be left out at room temperature for very long, so keep it chilled in the fridge.